ksu-cs-textbooks/cc410/content/00-introduction/06-syllabus/_index.md

 Likewise, students may ask questions of the instructor while working on the assignment and receive help, but the instructor will not perform a full code review nor give grading-level feedback until after the assignment is submitted and the due date has passed.
 Again, students are expected to be able to make their own judgments on the quality and completion of an assignment before submission.

 That said, a student may email the instructor to request early grading on an assignment before the due date, in order to move ahead more quickly.
 The instructor's receipt of that email will effectively mean that the assignment for that student is due immediately, and all limitations above will apply as if the assignment's due date has now passed.

+### Collaboration Policy

+In this course, all work submitted by a student should be created solely by the student without any outside assistance beyond the instructor and TA/GTAs.
+Students may seek outside help or tutoring regarding concepts presented in the course, but should not share or receive any answers, source code, program structure, or any other materials related to the course.
+Learning to debug coding problems is a vital skill, and students should strive to ask good questions and perform their own research instead of just sharing broken source code when asking for assistance.

 ### Late Work